 We are grateful for the opportunity to work with the deeply knowledgeable Jill Weisenberger (MS, RD, CDE), who wrote InnerBody's nutrition guides.
 And a special thanks to Rachel Bajema at Bajema Studios for her excellent artistic work with us creating our new anatomy images.

 We also have worked with healthcare professionals to launch a relatively new section devoted to answering students' questions about degrees and higher education, with a focus on preparing for careers in healthcare.
 Check it out and let us know what you think!

 InnerBody is a for-profit website with a not-for-profit mindset and mission.
 We believe that it is very important for Internet users throughout the world to have access to up-to-date and accurate information in a medium that takes advantage of the latest technologies.
 While not every patient, student or classroom can afford anatomy textbooks or iPad applications, anyone with an Internet connection has access to a wealth of information on InnerBody free of charge.

-You see those advertisements at the top and to the right of most pages?
+You see those advertisements at the top and to the right of some pages?
 Those ads help us cover all of the development, editing and design costs that it takes to keep InnerBody up and running.
 Since our inception, we have reinvested all of our proceeds back into the site to ensure you are getting the best experience possible.
 While everyone, including us, would prefer an ad-free Internet, those ads make it possible for us to continue improving our site without having to charge a monthly or yearly fee.
 (By the way, each year, we ask our users if they would prefer an ad-free option for a small monthly fee.
 And the reply we consistently hear is something to this effect: "No, keep InnerBody free.
 We don't mind the ads."
-If you feel differently, please let us know by filling in our Contact Form.)
+If you feel differently, please let us know by filling in our Feedback Form.)